sbartlett97/sbartlett97/README.md

 - 👀 I’m interested in all things programming, science, tech (your typical geek/nerd stuff really)
 - 🌱 I’m currently refreshing my programming knowledge after a stressfull year of not really having the opportunity to keep up my skills honed
-- 💞️ I’m looking to collaborate on anything and everything, when I get an opportunity and think I can be of use
 - 📫 How to reach me sam.bartlett858@gmail.com

 <!---